What is the Enneagram?

 I took the test, now what?

 Start doing some research.
-Once you've established your type you can start on the journey to self discovery.
+Once you've established your type you can start on the journey to self-discovery.
 There are so many resources for further education and research.
 The Trinity Family is always developing new tools and programs for Enneagram education and we will continue to provide you with updates on our workshops and upcoming seminars.
-If you would like to start exploring your type you can begin here, at The Enneagram Institute's official website.
+If you would like to start exploring your type you can begin by reading through Dr. Egerton's detailed Enneagram Resource page available here: DeborahEgerton.com/Enneagram.
+You can also check out the Enneagram Institute's official website.
 We also recommend researching the individual work of Don Riso and Russ Hudson, Ginger Lapid-Bogda P.h.D., and Bea Chestnut P.h.D..

 We love when people connect with the Enneagram- it's changed our lives and we know how beneficial it will be for you too.
 If you would like to reach out to us about furthering your knowledge of the Enneagram please contact us via email.